GoogleCloudPlatform/region-picker/UPDATING.md

 ## Region carbon footprint

-The carbon data is copied from the official GCP carbon data [on GitHub](https://github.com/GoogleCloudPlatform/region-carbon-info)
+The carbon data comes from the officially published GCP carbon data [on GitHub](https://github.com/GoogleCloudPlatform/region-carbon-info)

 To update to the latest yearly data: